cybertraining-dsc/sp21-599-354/project/index.md

 Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use the download function.

-## 6. Benchmark

-Your project must include a benchmark.
-The easiest is to use cloudmesh-common [^2]

 ## 6. Conclusion